 Western native trout range map source: Coyote Gulch blog

 Oncorhynchus clarki stomias – Greenback cutthroat trout

-No range map was given from NatureServe for the greenback, but their historical range is pretty much in the state of Colorado on the Front Range, with some watersheds slipping into Wyoming.
+At the time this fish was considered a greenback, but it’s more likely that it isn’t after genetic research determined that the true greenback was limited to only one stream, outside of it’s native range, in Colorado.
+Work has been done to re-establish populations throughout it’s native range and hopefully I’ll have the opportunity to fish for a true greenback cutt.
+Their historic range is pretty much in the state of Colorado on the Front Range, with some watersheds slipping into Wyoming.
 They are found in the headwaters streams of the South Platte and Arkansas River drainages.

 Oncorhynchus clarki pleuriticus – Colorado River cutthroat trout

-No range map was given from NatureServe for the Colorado River cuttroat, but their historical range is headwaters streams in the Green and Colorado Rivers, as far south as the San Juan River, west of the Continental Divide.
-They are currently limited to a few small headwater streams of the Green and upper Colorado rivers in Colorado, Utah, and Wyoming, including the Escalante River drainage in southern Utah
+Their historic range is headwaters streams in the Green and Colorado Rivers, as far south as the San Juan River, west of the Continental Divide.
+They are currently limited to a few small headwater streams of the Green and upper Colorado rivers in Colorado, Utah, and Wyoming, including the Escalante River drainage in southern Utah.

 Oncorhynchus clarkii utah – Bonneville cutthroat trout